lucasresck/search-engine/README.md

 ﻿# Search-engine
 Implementation of a search engine for Data Structures and Algorithms class.

 Group: Alessandra Corrêa Cid, Lucas Emanuel Resck Domingues and Lucas Machado Moschen.

+Professor: Jorge Poco